panoramichq/docs.pano.dev/getting-started/setting-up-your-company/README.md

 ## Datasets

 Datasets allow you to define virtual "groupings" of similar data, independent of where that data is stored.
-If you have CRM data in 3 schemas across 2 data connections...
-Combine it all into a single dataset so that you can define the joins between related dimensions and analyze it as if it was all stored in one nice and clean schema.
+If you have CRM data in 3 schemas across 2 data connections, combine it all into a single dataset so that you can define the joins between related dimensions and analyze it as if it was all stored in one nice and clean schema.

 ## Glossary